-MRL 6 criteria require solutions and processes to be demonstrated in a production relevant environment.
-Prior to conducting a manufacturing assessment, the production relevant environment for the application should be agreed upon by all stakeholders and trained SMEs.
-The definition of production relevant environment (Section 2.4) should serve as a helpful guide.
-In some cases, a laboratory environment is acceptable as a production relevant environment; especially if some production line realism is present and can demonstrate manufacturing readiness or identify potential risks to manufacturing processes.
+MRL 6 criteria require solutions and processes to be demonstrated in a productionrelevant environment.
+Before conducting a manufacturing assessment, the productionrelevant environment for the application should be agreed upon by all stakeholders and trained SMEs.
+The definition of production-relevant environment (Section 2.4) should serve as a helpful guide.
+In some cases, a laboratory environment is acceptable as a production-relevant environment, especially if some production line realism is present and can demonstrate manufacturing readiness or identify potential risks to manufacturing processes.